navneetchauhan1988/AzureSentinel/Instructions/Lab 6 : Azure Sentinel Workbooks.md

 Once you have connected your data sources to Azure Sentinel, you can visualize and monitor the data using the Azure Sentinel adoption of Azure Monitor Workbooks, which provides versatility in creating custom dashboards.

+## Lab scenario

+You're a Security Operations Analyst working at a company that implemented Azure Sentinel.
+You must design workbooks with advanced visualizations.

 ## Exercise 1 : Use built-in workbooks